 - There may be other exceptions stated in our agreement with you.

 Personal Identification Number (PIN) and Password.
-You cannot use ATMs, Automated Account Access, Online Banking or Mobile Banking without an identification number, which we refer to as a PIN or Password.
+You cannot use ATMs, Automated Account Access, Digital Banking or Mobile Banking without an identification number, which we refer to as a PIN or Password.
 The PIN or Password is non- transferrable and you are responsible for the safekeeping of your PINs or Passwords and for all transactions made by use of the PINs or Passwords.
 You should notify us immediately and send written confirmation if any of your PINs or Passwords are disclosed to anyone other than the joint owner of your Account.
 If you disclose any of your PINs or Passwords to anyone, you certify that you have given them access to your Account via the electronic system you are accessing and that you are responsible for any transactions.

 The Card and PIN Number are provided solely for your use and protection.
 You shall at all times: (a) safely keep Card and PIN Number and not permit anyone else to use them, (b) not record the PIN Number on the Card or otherwise disclose or make it available to anyone else, and (c) use the Card, PIN Number and ATM Terminals only as instructed and only for purposes authorized by Landmark.